Oryanab/sql-first-task/commands.md

 15. SELECT \* FROM emp ORDER BY Weight_in_Kgs ASC, Age_in_Years

 16. select Country,COUNT(DISTINCT event) as ct from summer GROUP BY Country HAVING ct>100 ORDER BY ct ASC
-17. select Athlete from summer where Country="CAN" GROUP BY Athlete count(distinct medal) = 3
+17. select Athlete from summer where Country="CAN" GROUP BY Athlete HAVING count(distinct medal) = 3
+18.